q-0q/website/public/markdown/psn.md

 StateMapConfig.HitSectionGroup.Dictionary[state] = hitboxes;
 ```

-...we can see that during the first `startup` frames of the state (in this case, 16 frames), no `Hit` is active, then the `Hit` is active for (2) active frames, and then finally is null again for the remainder of the state.
+...we can see that during the startup frames of the state (in this case, 16 frames), no Hit is active, then the Hit is active for (2) active frames, and then finally is null again for the remainder of the state.
 Through this mechanism, I can easily change the timing of an attack with a single line of code.

 ### Animation workflow